Kevin Durant says he wont do another movie & Kazaam is better than Thunderstruck

 Follow @Astramskas, David | August 25th, 2014 | 2,318 Views

 Don’t expect Kevin Durant to be in Space Jam 2 or any Hollywood film in the near future.
 TMZ caught up with the great Thunder player to ask about the not-so-great ‘Thunderstruck’ movie and if he would ever act again.

-I love KD but I’ve been pretty harsh over the years on ‘Thunderstruck’ but it was one of the biggest flops by a major studio in recent memory.
-The film grossed $587k in the theaters and was released on DVD a month later.
+I love KD, but I’ve been pretty harsh over the years on ‘Thunderstruck.’
+It was one of the biggest flops by a major studio in recent memory.
+The film grossed $587,000 in the theaters and was released on DVD a month later.
 Thunderstruck grossed less money in the theaters than Space Jam did during matinee showings on opening day.
-Michael Jordan’s Space Jam, which also benefited from having the loony tunes, the loony Bill Murray and being released after his first retirement, eventually grossed over $230 million (90 domestically) which makes it the highest grossing film with a NBA player in a major role.
+Michael Jordan’s Space Jam — which also benefited from having the loony tunes, the loony Bill Murray and being released after his first retirement — eventually grossed over $230 million (90 domestically), which makes it the highest-grossing film with a NBA player in a major role.

 - Space Jam (1996) w/ Michael Jordan: $230

 - Grown Ups 2 (2013) w/ Shaq: $133

 - Scary Movie 4 (2006) w/ Shaq: $90

 - Like Mike (2002) w/ lots of players: $62